BeverlyAb/Hand_Gesture_Recognition/README.md

 There are 5 static gestures and 18 volunteers for this project.
 The 5 distinct, static gestures tested are the formations of a fist, and the protrusion of the middle, pointer, pinky, or thumb finger.
-Each gesture contributed by each volunteer technically contributes to 98 samples of that specific gesture because there is no movement that is dependent on time.
+Each gesture contributed by each volunteer technically contributes to 98 samples of that specific gesture because the movement are independent to time.

 This will change for dynamic gestures, which have not yet been tested.